pending_stalled_work_units / pending_ready_work_units split tells you

 This has a few different implications.

-- tasks within the same work_unit are processed sequentially, but multiple
+- tasks within the same work_unit are processed sequentially, but multiple work_units will be processed in parallel

 - If local representations are turned in a Session then a message will